KalpanaGoel/reveal.js/README.md

 Note:
 - We have our event entity class and annotations
 - Let's install event entity
+- drush entity-updates (only need to run if module is already installed)
 - by running this drush command, drupal will crate database schema for our event entity
 - If you check db, you will see event table in the database.